Hudson Jet: Legacy

+Hudson "gambled" to introduce a new compact car, yet its styling was described as "bland, its engineering was nothing if not conventional, and it was priced higher than a full-sized Chevy, Ford, or Plymouth."
 Automobile historian Richard M. Langworth has called the Jet "the car that torpedoed Hudson".
-While there was the negative effect of the Jet on the company's financial condition, it was also a time when market forces, including steel prices and labor costs, as well as the sales war between Ford and Chevrolet, contributed to the demise of the smaller "independent" automakers such as Packard, Studebaker, and Willys.
+The new car "was intended to save Hudson, but it only accelerated the proud Detroit automaker's downfall".
+While there was a negative effect of the Jet on the company's financial condition, it was also a time when market forces, including steel prices and labor costs, as well as the sales war between Ford and Chevrolet, contributed to the demise of the smaller "independent" automakers such as Packard, Studebaker, and Willys.

+The Italia connection

-The Jet served as the platform for a sleek two-passenger sporty coupé called the Italia.
-The Hudson Italia was designed by Frank Spring with the objective of using the body for the Hudson Jet, but Barit wanted a conventional automobile.
+The Jet was the platform for a sleek two-passenger coupé named Italia.
+The sporty Hudson Italia was designed by Frank Spring to be different from the Jet, even though Barit wanted a more conventional automobile.
 The limited production Italia featured a body built by Carrozzeria Touring of Milano, with the Jet's standard drivetrain including the I6 engine producing 104 hp.
 The Italia is arguably "one of the most uniquely designed American sports cars produced during the '50s."
-One prototype 4-door sedan was also built.
+One prototype four-door sedan was also built by Carrozzeria Touring that was unofficially called "Hornet Italia" although it did not have name badges.

-Collectibility

-Hudson Jet owners today are part of a small group who enjoy driving a dependable six-passenger vehicle from one of the independent automakers.
-The most desirable collector cars are the 1954 Hudson Jet-Liner in either the two- or four-door sedan versions as these were the top-line offering in the car's second and final year.
-The relative values of Hudson automobiles, in general, may make extensive repairs on a worn-out example a relatively poor investment value, but combining the simplicity with the relatively low prices of the Hudson Jet "make it a great father-son restoration project."